danielendeg/nugetpackageupdate/specs/Platforms/Workspace-Platform/fhir_server_storage_on_aks.md

 To ease and automate provisioning and configuration set-up for new Fhir instances, we can follow Dicom approach - a combination of ARM templates, bash and PS scripts, .NET Console application, Fhir Service custom resource and controller in Kubernetes.

-RP changes
+Identify RP changes
 ### Azure Cosmos DB
-We need to identify what changes will be needed in:
+We need to identify provisioning, configuration and code changes to enable Fhir Server on AKS to connect to Cosmos DB using Managed Identities.
-#### Azure Resource Provisioning
-#### Kubernetes Resource Provisioning
-#### OSS

 ### Azure storage
+#### Export
+##### Use case:
+The customer has a FHIR service provisioned in AKS and a storage account.
+The customer should be able to export their FHIR data to the storage account without having to provide us their storage key.

+In this case, the customer can establish an identity for the FHIR service and grant write permission to their storage account using that identity.
+To support export operation, the following resources must be provisioned:
+##### Azure Resource Provisioning
+- Managed Identity in a resource group where the AKS cluster has access
+- Azure Storage account
+- Assign role 'Storage Blob Data Contributor' to the identity
+##### Kubernetes Resource Provisioning
+- Fhir Server with export enabled
+- AAD Pod Identity deployed on the AKS cluster
+- `AzureIdentity` object, representing Fhir Service managed identity with clientId and resourceId.

+We have to evaluate if any additional OSS changes will be needed to support export operation for Fhir Server on AKS.
+#### Import
+This feature is currently being implemented under [work item](https://microsofthealth.visualstudio.com/Health/_workitems/edit/81672).
+We have to evaluate if any additional OSS changes will be needed to support import operation for Fhir Server on AKS.
 ## Test Strategy
 We will continue to use all of the tests that we have in the FHIR service for verifying all existing scenarios are working as expected.

-We will need to add a new set of E2E tests for provisioning a new Fhir service using managed identity to connect to its SQL Database.
+We will need to add a new set of E2E tests for provisioning a new Fhir service using managed identity to connect to its SQL Database or Cosmos DB.

 ## Security